 - Do not throw away the zipper locker bag.
 There would still be plenty of leftover marinade there.
 You can choose to place into your vegetable wedges.
 Shake the bag to help vegetables evenly coated.

 - Now let’s cook the steak.
 Place a skillet or caster iron pan (it can be placed on the table as a serving dish) on the stove and turn up to the high heat.
 When the pan becomes piping hot, add the beef steak (the side facing up in the fridge/the drier side to be placed down on the pan).
-Cook for 3 minutes on both sides or medium-rare.
+Cook for 1 to 2 minutes on both sides or medium-rare.
 Remove the steak onto a cutting board to rest.

 - On the same pan, place peppers and onions.
 Season with salt and pepper as needed.
 Cook over medium-high heat for a few minutes.

 - In the meantime, slice the steak diagonally across the grain into bite size.